zanppa/hoverboard-firmware/Docs/datalogger.md

 The `DATALOGGER_DIVIDER` tells how often to sample the variables.
 Setting 0 here samples every PWM period while 1 samples every other and 7 samples only every 8th PWM period.

-Finally, the `DATALOGGER_CHANNELS` define how many channels there is.
+`DATALOGGER_CHANNELS` define how many channels there is.
 Currently some parts of the code (transfering the data over modbus) are hard coded to support 8 channels only.

+`DATALOGGER_TRIG_TRIP` controls whether some faults (like overcurrent & short circuit) trigger the datalogger or not.
+If this is defined, then the faults trigger datalogger.
+Should be used together with `DATALOGGER_SAMPLES_AFTER`.

+Finally, the `DATALOGGER_SAMPLES_AFTER` controls whether sampling is done also before the trigger and only the defined amount of samples is stored after trigger.
+If not defined, everything is samples after the trigger.
+This is useful with the `DATALOGGER_TRIG_TRIP` to see what happened just before the trip.

 ### Triggering and loading data
 Triggering of the datalogger is currently done only from modbus.
 There is a control word called